quantumified/basic-bot/README.md

 # Utility Bot
-- A barebones Discord server utility bot with some fun commands added.
+- A barebones, skeleton structure for a Discord bot with example commands.
+## Features:
+- Uses slash commands.
+- Automatically registers any new commands as when files are added to the commands folder to all servers.